presnick/ProgramsInformationPeople/_sources/Selection/ExtraExercises.rst

          self.assertEqual(output, ["True", "None"], "Testing that output is correct.")

       def testSixB(self):
-         self.assertEqual(x in [64, 65, 66, 67], True, "Testing that value of x is correct.")
+         self.assertEqual(x in [64, 65, 66, 67], True, "Testing that value of x is acceptable result.")

    myTests().main()

-.. works for 64-67

 6.1 We have written conditionals for you to use.
-Create the variable x and assign it to some integer so that at the end of the code, ``output`` will be assigned the string "Consistently working".
+Create the variable x and assign it to some integer so that at the end of the code, ``output`` will be assigned the string ``"Consistently working"``.

 .. activecode:: ee_ch11_061
    :tags: Selection/Chainedconditionals.rst